Implementation of a stewardship programme

 Antibiotic lists are very helpful.
 Local guides for diagnostics of infections including microbiology laboratory, initial antimicrobial therapy, pathogen-specific antimicrobial therapy, surgical prophylaxis should be referred to.
 In a way, they become tools for controlling antibiotic consumption and preventing antimicrobial resistance.

 Persuasive methods: Educating the clinician and encouraging optimal treatment, broadly advising clinicians about how to prescribe, or giving feedback on their prescribing.

 Restrictive methods: Administratively constrain how clinicians may prescribe, such as by limiting access to specific antibiotic agents, or by instituting automatic stop orders or time limits for antibiotic treatments.

 A meta-analysis of 89 studies from 19 countries found that each approach could improve prescribing, reduce antibiotic resistance, and decrease the number of hospital-acquired infections.
-Available data suggests that persuasive interventions are less effective in the short term than restrictive methods, but may have a greater long-term effect on prescribing practices.
+Available data suggest that persuasive interventions are less effective in the short term than restrictive methods, but may have a greater long-term effect on prescribing practices.

 The steps for a successful programme according to the Centers for Disease Control and Prevention (CDC).